ubershmekel/caroushell/README.md

 ## Features

-- The top panel of the carousel shows history
+- The top panel of the carousel shows history.
 - The bottom panel of the carousel shows AI-generated command suggestions.
 - Go up and down the carousel with arrow keys.
 - Press `Enter` to run the highlighted command.